Rosenborg Castle

-Rosenborg Castle (Rosenborg Slot) is a renaissance castle located in Copenhagen, Denmark.
+Rosenborg Castle (Rosenborg Slot) is a renaissance castle in Copenhagen, Denmark.
 The castle was originally built as a country summerhouse in 1606 and is an example of Christian IV's many architectural projects.
 It was built in the Dutch Renaissance style, typical of Danish buildings during this period, and has been expanded several times, finally evolving into its present condition by the year 1624.
 Architects Bertel Lange and Hans van Steenwinckel the Younger are associated with the structural planning of the castle.

 History

 The castle was used by Danish regents as a royal residence until around 1710.
 After the reign of Frederik IV, Rosenborg was used as a royal residence only twice, and both these times were during emergencies.
 The first time was after Christiansborg Palace burned down in 1794, and the second time was during the British attack on Copenhagen in 1801.

 Architecture

 Long Hall

 Located on the third floor, the Long Hall was completed in 1624.
 It was originally intended as a ballroom.
 Around 1700 it was used as Royal Reception Room and for banquets.
 It was not until the second half of the 19th century that it became known as the "Knight's Hall".

 Christian V had the hall partly modernised with twelve tapestries depicting the King's victories in the Scanian War (1675–1679).
 The stucco ceiling seen today is from the beginning of the 18th century.
 It shows the Danish Coat of Arms surrounded by the Orders of the Elephant and of Dannebrog.
 Side reliefs depict historical events from the first years of the reign of Frederik IV, including the liberation of the serfs, the founding of the dragoons and of the land militia among them.
 The frescos in the ceiling by Hendrick Krock, represent the Regalia.

 Among the main attractions of Rosenborg are the coronation chair of the absolutist kings and the throne of the queens with the three silver lions standing in front.
 The Long Hall also contains a large collection of silver furniture, of which most is from the 17th century.